E1-Bart0/server-setup/README.md

-# How to quickly Set Up a new VPC
+# How to quickly Set Up a new VPS

-## Create a new VPC
+## Create a new VPS

 ### Using Digital Ocean